-Epilepsy can impact their lives, creating barriers to employment, education, socialising and participating in the community.
-These barriers are often a result of a lack of community understanding of epilepsy and the different types of seizures.
+Epilepsy interrupts lives, creating barriers to employment, education, socialising and participating in the community.
+These barriers are often a result of a lack of community understanding about epilepsy and seizures.

 Breaking down myths and misconceptions